Tornes

 Tornes is a village in Hustadvika Municipality in Møre og Romsdal county, Norway.
 The village is located along the Julsundet strait at the mouth of the Frænfjorden.
-It is about 5 km west of the municipal center of Elnesvågen and about 12 km south of the village of Bud.
+It is located about 5 km west of the municipal center of Elnesvågen and about 12 km south of the village of Bud.

-The 0.46 km2 village has a population (2018) of 557 and a population density of 1133 PD/km2.
+The 0.46 km2 village has a population (2024) of 521 and a population density of 1133 PD/km2.